doodlefolks/durable-function-poc/README.md

         * Logging is configurable (we can easily hook into Seq) and would allow easily creating an audit trail
         * The initial orchestration trigger can return HTTP endpoints that can be used to monitor the job.
 These can be either built in APIs, or custom created
     * MassTransit Sagas
-        * Saga state is stored in the repository, which can be in SQL and would thus be queryable directly or accessible via API
+        * Saga state is stored in a repository, which can be in SQL and would thus be queryable directly or accessible via API
 3. Scalability
     * Durable Functions
         * Unlimited instances of orchestrator functions can be created, so the pipeline is easily scalable